xinhe-zhang/CL-lidar-litterfall/README.md

 ## CL-lidar-litterfall

-xxx

-The files in the `spatial_files` folder should contain these files :
+The files in the `spatial_files` folder should contain these files, which can be downloaded from here:

 ```
 spatial_files